jsekar14/senior-thesis/README.md

   * Raw test score data (from California standardized testing programs over the past 20 years)
     * This data set also includes geographic data for schools that allows me to connect them to air quality monitors
   * Air quality data from EPA monitors across the state of california (this data is also used as ground truth labels for the training step above)
+* A set of numbered 1 to 5 R and python files that are associated with my data cleaning pipeline and final regressions that assess the effects of air quality on educational data